As 2018 begins…

 On Sunday, February 26, 2017, I attended the Polish premiere of Kontrabanda (Too Many Cooks) at Teatr Komedia in Warsaw, Poland.
 The opening was a huge success, with many curtain calls and rave reviews.

-On, June 30, 2016, our play Something Fishy (written with Marcia Kash) had its world premiere at Lighthouse Festival in Port Dover, Ontario.
+Something Fishy On June 30, 2016, our play Something Fishy (written with Marcia Kash) had its world premiere at Lighthouse Festival in Port Dover, Ontario.
 It was a huge seller and got a great review.
 You can read it here.

 In the fall of 2015, for the first time, I found myself performing in something I’d written myself.
 Along with CBC’s Tom Allen, I put together a couple of short plays for the Toronto Symphony Orchestra, both of which were performed during the interval of two of the programmes they were presenting at Roy Thompson Hall as part of their Decades Festival.
 The first piece was called Debussy: At Sea, for which I was joined by the redoubtable Ivan Sherry.
 It was a short play consisting of two scenes (one a brief curtain-raiser performed on the TSO stage immediately prior to their performance of Debussy’s La Mer, and a second, longer scene that took place in the lobby during the interval) about Debussy and how he came to create this famous piece.
 Then on November 11th and 14th, in conjunction with the TSO’s performance of Mahler’s Symphony #4, Ivan and I did a second piece, The Talking Cure – a dramatization of the famous meeting between Mahler and Sigmund Freud in the spring of 1910.